 65.2.2 Definition of a non-homeowner

-A student/apprentice is a non-homeowner if they cannot be defined as a homeowner.
-Students/apprentices who are non-homeowners can have a higher value of assets before considered ineligible for means-tested benefits.
+A customer is a non-homeowner if they cannot be defined as a homeowner.
+Customers who are non-homeowners can have a higher value of assets before considered ineligible for meanstested benefits.

 65.3 Assets hardship provisions